Can artificial sweeteners cause weight gain?

 1908: Weight-watching President Roosevelt keeps saccharin from being banned

-Early in the 20th century, food horror stories like Upton Sinclair's "The Jungle" start to frighten the American public.
+Early in the 20th century, food horror stories like Upton Sinclair's "The Jungle" started to frighten the American public.
 In reaction, Congress passed the Pure Food and Drug Act in June of 1906, to protect the public from "adulterated or misbranded or poisonous or deleterious foods, drugs or medicines."
 It wasn't long before saccharin was in the crosshairs.

-The charge was led by Dr. Harvey Wiley, chief of the U.S. Department of Agriculture's chemical division.
+The charge was led by Dr. Harvey Wiley, chief of the USDA's chemical division.
 Wiley was well known for his "Poison Squad," a group of civil servants who were given free room and board if they would eat food heavily laced with widely used chemical preservatives, including saccharin.
 Wiley then studied their urine and feces samples to test the impact on the body.

 Certain that saccharin was a danger, Wiley took his case to President Theodore Roosevelt.
 But Roosevelt would have none of it, as he was using saccharin to manage his weight.
 Wiley describes the President's reaction in his autobiography: "'You say saccharin is injurious to health?
 Why, Doctor Rixey gives it to me every day.
 Anybody who says saccharin is injurious to health is an idiot.'"